by John Garvey

 Attract Customers with Targeted, Enticing Digital Marketing

-Digital marketing, including mobile marketing, allows retailers to take a more highly-targeted approach than ever before, and to accurately measure ROI of different ad campaigns.
-Smartphone commerce is indispensable as consumers increasingly use smartphones to price compare, browse products and place orders.
+Digital marketing, including mobile marketing, allows retailers to take a more highly-targeted approach than ever before, and to accurately measure the ROI of different ad campaigns.
+Smartphone commerce is indispensable as consumers increasingly use smartphones to price compare, browse products, and place orders.

 If you don’t have a mobile-optimized site, you’re losing business.
 Guaranteed.

 “65% of consumers have a mobile shopping app on their smartphone and have made a purchase using it.”

 “Geofencing is helping retailers compete more effectively with online shopping experiences while customers receive a highly targeted, more relevant shopping experience.”

 – Inc., 7 Dec 2017

 The first thing to do is make sure your site is mobile-friendly, fast, and easy to navigate with appropriately-sized font and images.
 Similarly, geofencing, or location-based marketing using resources like Google AdWords, will get people’s attention when they’re most likely to follow through on a purchase.